How To Secure Windows Remote Desktop

 - Under the “Manage” drop-down in upper right corner, select Server Properties, then click the box by “Do Not Start Server Manager Automatically…” (or uncheck it is you want it to start automatically upon login)

 - You can always open Server Manager by clicking on the icon in the task manager next to the start button that looks like a toolbox

-Microsoft announced earlier this year that Access-based web apps and Access web databases in Office 365 and SharePoint Online will be shut down by April, 2018.
+Microsoft announced that Access-based web apps and Access web databases in Office 365 and SharePoint Online will be shut down by April, 2018.
 See link here: